Plans focused around artificial intelligence (AI) are everywhere and as we shuffle into 2018 that trend will continue.

 3. Deep learning theory

 Even though we’ve known about deep learning for quite a while now, there’s still so much we’ve yet to learn about it, including how and why neural networks learn so well.

-However, with thanks to new theory, that may be about to change.
+However, thanks to a new theory, that may be about to change.

 It suggests that deep learning involves an information bottleneck.

-This occurs when a large amount data is taken in at once.
-Initially, some of the less meaningful data is forgotten to allow for the more meaningful data to be processed.
+This occurs when a large amount of data is taken in at once.
+Initially, some of the less meaningful data is forgotten to allow for more meaningful data to be processed.

 By gaining a better understanding as to how deep learning works scientists can put it to better use across various applications.

 4. Probabilistic programming